 - Poor Dental Hygiene – If you do not brush, floss and rinse with mouthwash properly this can lead to gum recession.

 - Hormonal Changes – In females, pregnancy and the menopause can cause gum loss and sensitivity.

-At Painfree Dentistry we offer three types of soft tissue grafts including: Free Gingival Grafts / Connective Tissue Grafts / Pedical Grafts, Guided Tissue Regeneration, Gingivectomy and Gingivoplasty and a Frenectomy.
+At Painfree Dentistry we offer three types of soft tissue grafts including free Gingival Grafts / Connective Tissue Grafts / Pedicle Grafts, Guided Tissue Regeneration, Gingivectomy and Gingivoplasty and a Frenectomy.

 Free Gingival Graft

 A free gingival graft involves tissue being taken from the palate.
 This is then grafted onto the receded area of the gum.
 This procedure increases the thickness of the gum tissue.
 It also protects exposed tooth roots.

 If you have an exposed root a connective tissue graft may be performed.
 This involves the dentist taking some tissue from the roof of your mouth.
 A flap will be cut and the tissue will be taken from under the flap.
 This is then stitched under the gum tissue around the exposed root.
 Then the flap that was created will be stitched back down.

 This graft involves a flap of gum tissue being removed from an adjacent tooth.
 The flap used will be cut away slightly and moved to the side of the problem tooth to cover any exposed roots.
 Then the flap will be stitched into place.

 A guided tissue regeneration is also known as GTR.
 It is a procedure that uses a collagen membrane for the growth of new gum tissue.
 This procedure can be done with a special gel.
 The gel is applied to the problem tooth root and will stimulate the growth of tissue and bone matter.
 This makes your body think a new tooth is growing.
 Another treatment involves your dentist surgically inserting compatible material in-between the tooth and bone.
 This promotes bone growth.